datashield/datashield-infrastructure/README.md

 ### Puppet environment examples

 The puppet enviroments are under the directory `puppet/environments` in this repo.
-In each environment directory there is a `Puppetfile` which is used to install the needed puppet modules, and a `manifests/site.pp` file which provisions the machine.
+In each environment directory there is a `Puppetfile` which contains a list of the required puppet modules for each environment and is used to install the needed modules, and a `manifests/site.pp` file which provisions the machine.
 The `.gitirgnore` file is used so that the modules directory installed by r10k is not included in this git repo.
 The four puppet modules written for the environments can be found in their own git repos with the prefix *puppet-*.

 ##### datashield_client